-Interested parties will be encouraged to provide comments to Mukilteo by letter or email.
-All comments will be forwarded to the Mukilteo Planning Commission and City Council.
-The Periodic Review webpage will be the central repository for information under consideration.
-Documents will be available for review at the Mukilteo Planning Department, and copies will be provided at the established copying cost.
+Interested parties were encouraged to provide comments to Mukilteo by letter or email.
+All comments were forwarded to the Mukilteo Planning Commission and City Council.
+The Periodic Review webpage is the central repository for information under consideration.
+Documents are available for review at the Mukilteo Planning Department, and copies will be provided at the established copying cost.